Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

-CIS 5368.
+ISAN 5368.
 Information Security.

 This course covers the analysis, design, development, implementation, and maintenance of information security systems in communication networks.
-Topics include legal, ethical, professional, and personnel issues; concepts, theories, and processes of risk management, technology; cryptography theory and practice; and physical and hardware security.
+Topics include legal, ethical, professional, and personnel issues, concepts, theories, and processes of risk management, technology; cryptography theory and practice; and physical and hardware security.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.